 Jeff’s story, “Witnessing Wonder in Marine Sanctuaries,” finds hope in the awe of the open ocean in a time when the seas are recognized major battlegrounds for climate change.

-On January 20th the Environmental Humanities Program, led by Second Year Brooke Larson, in conjunction with Wasatch Rising Tide and several other non-profit and community organizations hosted an engaging and participatory climate event entitled “ARTvisim: Mobilizing the Climate Movement.”
+On January 20th, 2018 the Environmental Humanities Program, led by second-year student Brooke Larson, in conjunction with Wasatch Rising Tide and several other non-profit and community organizations hosted an engaging and participatory climate event entitled “ARTvisim: Mobilizing the Climate Movement.”

 Tiana Birrell, a first-year student in the Environmental Humanities program, is passionate about water and the issues surrounding it.